Have you ever watched someone else yawn and tried to resist the impulse to copy them? Not easy, right?

 We humans have evolved as tribes.
 Over the ages, our “social brain” has evolved to help us respond to each other within milliseconds.
 Often, we respond to each other’s facial expressions or tone of voice without even noticing it.
 This ability helps us live, work and play together successfully.

-Quite often, we even “mirror” each other’s feelings.
-Sometimes, we can “infect” each other with joy.
+When we interact, we “mirror” each other’s feelings.
 In difficult or embarrassing situations, we can soothe each other with a quick glance and a smile that says “everything’s ok”.

 Now more than ever, these little signs of mutual understanding and kindness can make a big difference.

 Can you think of a situation where you and a group of people “caught” a certain feeling from each other?
 For example, while watching a football game?
 Just like joy is contagious, so are stress and anxiety.
-Thanks to this ability, we are able to live and work together in very large groups.
-But when anxiety and stress dominate for too long, this connectedness can become a burden.
+This connectedness is what helps us humans live and work together.
+Compared to other species (for example, crocodiles) our survival largely depends on belonging to a group.

 Groups have a collective stress and recovery curve!
 When we are all dealing with more stress and anxiety than we are used to, it can easily have a negative impact on how we relate to each other.
 When our nervous systems or on edge, a minor argument can blow up into a shouting match or fight.
 In the worst case, we end up hurting each other.
 With words, or physically.